RepleDEV/RepleDEV/README.md

 ### Welcome!
 Hi!
 My "name" is RepleDEV, but you could call me as Rep.
-I'm a 13 year old programmer who fell onto a rabbit hole of Web Development instead of Data Science or Game Development.
+I'm a 13 year old programmer who fell onto a rabbit hole of a Web Developer instead of Data Scientist or Game Developer.

 ### Programming Experience
 | Language | Years |